bradymiller/bradymiller.github.io/todo/index.md

 1. Sherwin prior auth form (pending issue by Rod).

 ### OpenEMR Project Admin
+1. Need to add --link to the rsync command for demo scripts; note demos may of died after doing this, so need to do trial first)
 1. Continue security fixes.
 1. Fix most recent Certified Contributor entry and V entry.
 1. Website google analytics on main page (already in wiki).
 1. Migrate website to server(likely aws) that can support SSL(either in aws if use load balancer or vie 'Let's Encrypt' service); also migrating automated server scripts.
-1. For composer, research if will need to use --copy-links rather than --link to ensure vendor/bin softlinks work on windows(copy-links copies the actual file rathe than the link to the file).
+1. For composer, research if will need to use --copy-links rather than --link to ensure vendor/bin softlinks work on windows(copy-links copies the actual file rathe than the link to the file)(also need to ensure --link doesn't break anything since it may of broken the demo scripts).
 1. Fix demo farm to not start apache until the entire install is done.(note no longer need to start apache earlier since the appliance serving the development translations is not pulling the translations from itself anymore)
 1. Upgrade demo farm from Ubuntu 12.04 to 14.04/16.04.
 1. Upgrade wiki (mediawiki) to most recent version.